sdaume/ds4sd-2024-modules/workflows/slides/index.md

 -   create a Github repo first (follow the [New project, Github first](https://happygitwithr.com/new-github-first.html) workflow in [@Bryan2021])
+    -   Why?
+Its easiest!
+You have everything in place to create remote backups!
 -   say yes to creating a README
-    -   why? its easiest! you have everything in place to create remote backups!
 -   copy the HTTPS link of your new repo
--   then create an R Studio project with the option from "version control \> git"
+-   then create an R Studio project with the option from "Version control \> git"

 ## Create a new GitHub repo